Jagarut/dj_myclub/README.md

-Extracted from Django Core book
+Extracted from Mastering Django book